 13. How do I ask a question or submit a complaint?

 As previously mentioned, we are a licensee of ESRB’s Privacy Certified Program.
-If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, you can also contact ESRB Privacy Certified directly at http://www.esrb.org/privacy/contact.aspx, email@example.com or at:
+If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, you can also contact ESRB Privacy Certified directly at http://www.esrb.org/privacy/contact/ or email@example.com.Back to top